Go to top

 O b s t a c l e s i n u n d e r s t a n d i n g:

-1. a lack of adequate and unambiguous concepts, there is no precise and unique definition of evolution, there are no such concepts as "chain of succession" or "prevoluant" - instead of this we use ancestor ("evoluant" extends descendent)
+1. A lack of adequate and unambiguous concepts, there is no precise and unique definition of evolution, there are no such concepts as "chain of succession" or "prevoluant" - instead of this we use ancestor ("evoluant" extends descendent)

-2. inadequate language used in literature: "animals must adapt", "must alter their genes", "fish underwent a genetic mutation to adapt"
+2. Inadequate language used in literature: "animals must adapt", "must alter their genes", "fish underwent a genetic mutation to adapt"

-3. non-intuitive mechanisms that govern the process of biological evolution, such as: changes are not dependent on time but on the number of cycles
+3. Non-intuitive mechanisms that govern the process of biological evolution, such as: changes are not dependent on time but on the number of cycles

-4. a lack of knowledge of the mathematical game theory - educational systems and media are trained in reductionism not in systemics, theory of game and set (population) thinkings
+4. A lack of knowledge of the mathematical game theory - educational systems and media are trained in reductionism not in systemics, theory of game and set (population) thinkings

-6. emotionlessness of biological evolution - selection is a deprivation of the right to multiply, mainly by killing
+6. Emotionlessness of biological evolution - selection is a deprivation of the right to multiply, mainly by killing

-7. anthropomorphic personification - the human trait of attributing consciousness to natural processes which we do not understand (in other words, confusing determinism with natural tendencies of the systems)
+7. Anthropomorphic personification - the human trait of attributing consciousness to natural processes which we do not understand (in other words, confusing determinism with natural tendencies of the systems)

-9. non-intuitive concept of autodynamic system
+9. Non-intuitive concept of autodynamic system

-10. non-intuitive understanding of exponentially growing processes
+10. Non-intuitive understanding of exponentially growing processes

-11. non-intuitive understanding of non-linear processes
+11. Non-intuitive understanding of non-linear processes

-12. the scale of the speed of biological evolution, most of us have seen only a fragment (grandparents, parents, children, grandchildren).
+12. The scale of the speed of biological evolution, most of us have seen only a fragment (grandparents, parents, children, grandchildren).
 For the average observer, evolutionary processes are so slow that they are practically invisible.
 The activity of an average man is reduced to about 45 years, and evolution has been going on 4 500 000 000 years.
 These two figures are to each other as 0.3 of a second to a year.